 Review summary: Sony A6000 vs YI M1

-So what conclusions can be drawn?
-Is the Sony A6000 better than the YI M1 or vice versa?
+So how do things add up?
+Which of the two cameras – the Sony A6000 or the YI M1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.